guilatrova/latrovacommits-articles/posts/2019/post.md

 ```

 **3. Easy to trigger**
-I should be able to rerun it as many times as I want with a single command, for this case, it would be: `ansible-playbook playbooks/backup.yml`.
+I should be able to rerun it as many times as I want with a single command without prompts, for this case, it would be: `ansible-playbook playbooks/backup.yml`.

 ### Result